Methods of free probability: 9e. Exercises

 \begin{exercise} Prove that given two algebras $(A,tr)$ and $(B,tr)$, these algebras are free inside their free product $A*B$, endowed with its canonical free product trace. \end{exercise}

 This is something that we already discussed in the above, but with some details missing.
 Time now to have this done, with all the details.

-\begin{exercise} State and prove a complex analogue of the free CLT, as well as a compound analogue of the free PLT, and study the limiting measures. \end{exercise}
+\begin{exercise} State and prove a complex analogue of the free CLT, as well as an analogue of the PLT, and study the limiting measures. \end{exercise}

-This is something very instructive, and normally all the needed tools, namely the CLT and PLT, and the theory of the $R$-transform, are there.
+This is something very instructive, and normally all the needed tools, namely the $R$-transform, and the free CLT as an illustration, are there.
 Of course, this is more than a regular exercise, and we will be back to this, in what follows, on several occasions.